 The PILOT payments will increase the revenues of the local taxing jurisdictions, and will represent a significant portion of their total tax levy.
 Further, the PILOT payments will more than offset any minor increases in community service costs that may be associated with long-term operation and maintenance of the Project (e.g., small number of additional school children, slightly increased road maintenance).

 The only potential adverse impact to municipal budgets anticipated as a result of the Project is the impact of construction on local roads, and the need to repair or upgrade these roads to accommodate construction vehicles and activity.
-However, to mitigate this impact, construction-related damage or improvements to public roads affected by the project will be the responsibility of the Applicant, and will be undertaken at no expense to the municipalities or the County.
+However, to mitigate this impact, construction-related damage or improvements to public roads affected by the project will be the responsibility of the Applicant, and will be undertaken at no expense to the municipalities or the County as set forth in the Road Use Agreement.

 Decommissioning

-The Applicant has established a decommissioning and restoration plan and will provide by the start of construction an acceptable form of security.
-The financial assurance, along with the projected salvage value of the towers and turbines (expected to be available from the dismantling of the Project), will be available to pay for the decommissioning of the Project at the end of its useful life.
+The Applicant has established a decommissioning and restoration plan.
+The projected salvage value of the towers and turbines (expected to be available from the dismantling of the Project), will be available to pay for the decommissioning of the Project at the end of its useful life.
 Specifically, the Applicant shall provide an estimate prepared on a per-turbine basis from an independent engineer for the DPS Staff and Town review and approval, in order to establish the cost of decommissioning the Project.
 The first decommissioning estimate shall be provided prior to Project construction, the second estimate after one year of Project operation and every fifth year thereafter.
 Prior to the start of construction the Project developer will submit evidence of the mechanisms that are in place to ensure the removal of each wind turbine in the event it is not in active service for an extended period of time (such that there is no expectation of their returning to operation).

 Because the Project will generate a predictable source of additional revenue for all of the affected municipalities and school districts over the next 20-plus years, the Project will positively impact municipal and school district revenues.
 This should enhance the type and level of services these jurisdictions provide to local residents for the duration of the Project's operational lifespan.

-Equipment or Training Deficiencies in Local Emergency Response Capacity

-The local emergency responders are not expected to have specialized equipment in order to respond to a fire, hazardous substance, or medical emergency beyond the typical first aid, medical emergency and fire vehicles and equipment that would be at a local fire and emergency department.
-For example, fire and emergency responders are not expected to have the necessary equipment to bring injured personnel down from the tower to ground level.
-The Applicant has had initial conversations with all local fire departments and no concerns about specialized equipment have been raised.
-The Applicant will continue consultation with local fire departments and first responders in order to confirm all necessary equipment will be available for fire and medical emergencies either by the Applicant or fire and emergency responders.

-Exhibit 18 provides specific details on the emergency equipment that the Applicant will keep on site in order to respond to a fire or medical emergency.
-The Application will also contain a fire and emergency responder training and communication plan in order to address any training deficiencies.
-This plan will also include a list of the equipment, at minimum, that the Applicant will have on site for a fire or medical emergency.

 References